Dime Novel Collection

 Dime novels and story papers targeted a youthful working class audience with their thrilling, stereotyped tales of Wild West adventures, master criminals, detective stories, historical romances, and working girls and boys in which virtue was rewarded and preserved.
 Story papers were eight-page weekly tabloids containing similar stories, often with illustrations, as well as articles and items with appeal for the whole family.

 Once the bane of the middle class, these little books were considered the corrupters of youth and stepping stones on the path to perdition.
-Today, dime novels are illustrative of the reading tastes of an increasingly literate working-class audience, as well as developments in early 20th century printing.
-They have also proved useful resources for scholars interested in popular history and culture, women’s studies, and English and American Literature.
+Today, dime novels illustrate the reading tastes of an increasingly literate working-class audience, as well as developments in early 20th century printing.
+They also provide useful resources for scholars interested in popular history and culture, women’s studies, and English and American Literature.

-The Special Collections Department at the University of South Florida is fortunate to have a significant collection of dime novels, penny dreadfuls, and story papers comprising some 310 boxes and well over 8,000 items.
-The collection includes extensive runs of the “Pluck and Luck,” “Tip Top,” and “New Tip Top” series, as well as many other individual items.
+The Special Collections Department at the University of South Florida has a significant collection of dime novels, penny dreadfuls, and story papers comprising well over 8,000 items.
+The collection includes extensive runs of the “Pluck and Luck,” “Tip Top,” and “New Tip Top” series, as well as many other individual items, the bulk of which represent American publishers.

 Now available online: The Dime Novel Collection (Digital Collection)